FRRouting/frr/doc/user/vnc.rst

 The protocol that is used to communicate routing and Ethernet / L2 forwarding information between NVAs and NVEs is referred to as the Remote Forwarder Protocol (RFP).
-Currently, only a simple example RFP is included in Frr.
-Developers may use this example as a starting point to integrate Frr with an RFP of their choosing, e.g., `OpenFlow`.
+Currently, only a simple example RFP is included in FRR.
+Developers may use this example as a starting point to integrate FRR with an RFP of their choosing, e.g., `OpenFlow`.
 The example code includes the following sample
 configuration: